ChenYingpeng/caffe-ssd-frameworks/README.md

 2.Download the pretrained deploy weights and caffemodel from above link.

-3.Put all the files in SSD_HOME/examples/.
+3.Put all the files using git clone https://github.com/ChenYingpeng/caffe-ssd-frameworks.

+4.Run demo.py to show the detection result.